Private/alternative education loans

 Private loan lenders are required to provide loan disclosures to borrowers.
 They are also required to collect additional information from you on a Private Education Loan Applicant Self-Certification Form, which includes the following:

 Cost of attendance: an estimate of tuition and fees, room and board, transportation, and other costs for the period of enrollment covered by the loan.
-You may obtain your cost of attendance at anytime in Pipeline/Academica.
+You may obtain your cost of attendance at anytime via Academica.

 Estimated financial assistance: all federal, state, institutional, private and other sources of aid.
-Your estimated financial assistance may be obtained at anytime in Pipeline/ Academica.
+Your estimated financial assistance may be obtained at any time via Academica.
 If the loan you are currently applying for has already been listed as an award, do not include it as current aid on the self-certification form.

-- Click My Award Information and then the "Award Overview" tab for the figures you will need.
+- Click "Award Offer" tab for the figures you will need.

 Graduate and professional degree students